A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 With these elements in place, let’s loop through the scotus_tweets

 dataset and estimate sentiment scores for each tweet referencing Masterpiece Cakeshop.
 Be mindful before you run this code.
-At current prices, OpenAI will charge approximately 0.07 cents per prompt, for a total of $0.65 if you classify all 945 tweets.
+At current prices, OpenAI will charge $1.50 per million input toikens, which works out to approximately 1/30 of a cent per prompt, for a total of $0.30 if you classify all 945 tweets.

 mapping = aes(x = (expert1 + expert2 + expert3) / 3,